ToneyPK/carExpense/README.md

 # CarExpense

-CarExpense is an application built to help its users keep track of spending their money on the cars they own.
+CarExpense is an application built to help its users keep track of spending their money on maintaining the cars they own.

 # Tech used:
 - Spring Boot / Web, Security, JPA, Thymeleaf